MelvinCERBA/CryptoViz/SparksApp/README.md

 This repository contains the Spark application for processing real-time analytics.
 Written in Python.

+## Introduction

+### The data

+Must's:

+- **Prices :** Real-time and historical price data for various cryptocurrencies
+- **Volumes :** Transaction volumes over a specific period can offer insight into market trends

+Nice to have's:

+- **News and Events**: Important news articles, updates, and events that could affect cryptocurrency prices.
+- **Regulatory Updates**: Government actions, legal changes, or policy shifts regarding cryptocurrencies.

+### The challenges

+- Finding the data
+- Rate limits : be carefull not to get banned from scraped sites
+- Evaluating the data's reliability : fake news ? errors ? ...

 ## Getting Started

 ### Run the service locally

 1. Install Docker
 2. Clone this repository
 3. Build and run the local Kafka cluster (confluent platform) : `docker compose up -d` in ./kafka_cluster